SmartekWorks/smartekworks.github.io/swat/guide_knowledge.md

 1. Visit **site management** page with top menu `Management > Sites`, and select `Bing` Site on the left.
 2. Input `http://www.bing.com/` to **Preview URL**, which will added `http://www.bing.com/` to URLs like `/images/search...`.
-3. Though we don have relative URL this time, you should now how to replace the URL.
+3. Though there is no relative URL this time, you should know how to replace the URL.
 Click **Edit** button after **Preview Rules**.
 You will see a input dialog for you to write replacing rules.
 The rule are a JSON list of map.
 The key is the source text and the value is the destination text.
 For example:
 ```json
 [
 	{"img/", "http://www.sample.com/a/img/"},